ShubhamGawade16/Ai-smart-notes/replit.md

-# AI Smart Notes - Replit Configuration
+# Planify - Replit Configuration

 ## Overview

-This is a comprehensive freemium AI-powered productivity platform that transforms task management into an intelligent, predictive experience.
-The application combines advanced task organization, AI-driven insights, and behavioral optimization to help users achieve peak productivity through tier-based features.
+Planify is a comprehensive AI-first task management application where OpenAI GPT-4o Mini serves as the central "brain" controlling all app functionality.
+The platform features AI-driven smart segregation, advanced task analysis, AI breakdown capabilities, comprehensive AI suggestions, interactive mind map visualization, and an advanced task view mode with priority meters and description hover functionality.
+The app maintains a clean, simplistic UI/UX design with a new teal theme matching the Planify branding.

 ### Core Value Proposition
 - **Free Tier**: Essential productivity with light AI assistance (5 AI calls/day)